fdsze/suttasutta/docs/sn56/index.md

 ##### 15.

 Idamavoca bhagavā.
 Attamanā pañcavaggiyā bhikkhū bhagavato bhāsitaṃ abhinandunti.
-Imasmiñca pana vey­yāka­ra­ṇas­miṃ bhaññamāne āyasmato koṇḍaññassa virajaṃ vītamalaṃ dhammacakkhuṃ udapādi: “yaṃ kiñci samuda­ya­dhammaṃ sabbaṃ taṃ nirodhadhamman”ti.
+Imasmiñca pana veyyākaraṇasmiṃ bhaññamāne āyasmato koṇḍaññassa virajaṃ vītamalaṃ dhammacakkhuṃ udapādi: “yaṃ kiñci samudayadhammaṃ sabbaṃ taṃ nirodhadhamman”ti.

 That is what the Blessed One said.
 Gratified, the group of five monks delighted at his words.
 And while this explanation was being given, there arose to Ven.
 Kondañña the dustless, stainless Dhamma eye: Whatever is subject to origination is all subject to cessation.